Strong Morita equivalence for inclusions of $C^*$-algebras induced by twisted actions of a countable discrete group: Introduction

-Let $\BK$ be the $C^*$-algebra of all compact operators on a countably infinite dimensional Hilbert space and $\{e_{ij}\}_{ij\in\BN}$ its system of matrix units.
+We let $\BK$ denote the $C^*$-algebra of all compact operators on a countably infinite dimensional Hilbert space and $\{e_{ij}\}_{ij\in\BN}$ its system of matrix units.
+By a homomorphism between two $C^*$-algebras, we will always mean a *-homomorphism.
+This also applies to isomorphisms and automorphisms.
 For each $C^*$-algebra $A$, we denote by $M(A)$ the multiplier $C^*$-algebra of $A$.
 Let $\pi$ be an isomorphism of $A$ onto a $C^*$-algebra $B$.
-Then there is the unique strictly continuous isomorphism of $M(A)$ onto $M(B)$ extending $\pi$ by Jensen and Thomsen \cite [Corollary 1.1.15]{JT:KK}.
+Then there is a unique strictly continuous isomorphism of $M(A)$ onto $M(B)$ extending $\pi$ by Jensen and Thomsen \cite [Corollary 1.1.15]{JT:KK}.
 We denote it by $\underline{\pi}$.
-For an algebra $A$, we denote $1_A$ and $\id_A$ the unit element in $A$ and the identity map on $A$, respectively.
-If no confusion arises, we denote them by $1$ and $\id$, respectively.
-Throughout this paper, we denote by $G$ a countable discrete group with the unit element $e$.
+For an algebra $A$, we denote by $\id_A$ the identity map on $A$; if $A$ is unital, we denote by $1_A$ the unit of $A$.
+If no confusion arises, we denote them by $\id$ and $1$, respectively.
+Throughout this paper, we denote by $G$ a countable discrete group with unit element $e$.